Shakira honored with 21-foot statue in Colombian hometown

 “This is too much for my little heart,” she said.

-The singer also thanked artist Yino Márques in a post shared to X.
+The singer also thanked artist Yino Márques in a post shared with X.

-“Thanks to the sculptor Yino Márquez and the students of the district arts school for this example of the enormous artistic talent of the people of my land,” she wrote.
+“Thanks to the sculptor Yino Márquez and the students of the district art school for this example of the enormous artistic talent of the people of my land,” she wrote.

 The Associated Press contributed to this report.